bianchimro/django-openlayers/README.rst

 RoadMap/Planned Features
 ------------------------

+* layer ordering, with drag and drop in admin
 * templatetags
 * django-cms plugin
 * write documentation
 * More Raster Layers
 * More Vector Layers
 * Popup support for vector layer
-* Feature inspector for vector layer
+* Feature inspector for vector layers
 * Cross-origin vector layer sources
 * Automatic json layers (or other format) from selected GeoDjango models, with generic views
+* Thematic mapping and legend for vector layers

 Installation